ndenic/gatsby-blog-nd/content/pages/about.md

 ---
 # Hi, I'm Nikola

 Welcome to the world of quality assurance and software testing!
-I'm a seasoned QA engineer, and within my company, I play the roles of tech core and mentor, guiding fellow enthusiasts in the dynamic realm of software testing.
+I'm a seasoned QA engineer, and within my company, I play the roles of tech lead and mentor, guiding fellow enthusiasts in the dynamic realm of software testing.

 This site is my platform to share my knowledge with a diverse audience.
 As my expertise grows, I aim to simplify complex topics and bring them closer to you.
 Thank you for being here – your presence means a lot as we delve into the exciting world of software testing.